What is Zimmer Knee?

 The Product Liability & Defective Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Zimmer knee replacement lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Zimmer Knee Class Action Lawsuit Evaluation: Again, if you or a loved one took was injured by a Zimmer NexGen knee replacement, you should contact our law firm immediately.
-You may be entitled to compensation by joining a Zimmer knee class action lawsuit, or by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.